Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Add an AreaDex that will show everything available in an area, from Pokemon and Items to trades and gift the player has not yet received
  - Add Achievements that will be akin to B2W2 Medals
  - Add the Fame Checker into the game
+ - Add a Ribbon tracker for all Pokemon species, which will work similarly to medalist Pokemon in HeartGold & SoulSilver's Pokeathlon.
+It will save the maximum amount of ribbons a single Pokemon of each species has obtained, and might provide rewards for getting X amount of Ribbon Masters (Pokemon that have obtained all Ribbons), such as Shiny Pokemon
  - New Game+, letting you play through the story again while keeping all your items, Pokemon, etc. You could either play with your overpowered mons, or start from scratch again but with all the post-game benefits like Swarm Pokemon intact, for a new experience.
 New Game+ would reset:
     - Badges
     - Fly Points